On-tune delivery: "Express" at Wichita State

 Zoie Dangerfield plays Joey, a young college student who feels uncertain about her future.
 Courtesy photo

-“A Mixed Connection,” beautifully sung by Jacob Crabtree and Francie Robu and backed by a tight ensemble, is a 40s-style doo-wah piece, swingy and delightful.
+“A Missed Connection,” beautifully sung by Jacob Crabtree and Francie Robu and backed by a tight ensemble, is a 40s-style doo-wah piece, swingy and delightful.
 It’s followed by showcases for each of the couple: for Joe and Crabtree’s beautiful tenor, “You Never Know,” and, for Kitty, “How I Would Live,” underscoring Robu’s out-of-the-ballpark singing range and depth, just in case you missed it in the duet.

 Many of the songs themselves adroitly serve two functions: they entertain, but they also depict plot conflicts and character qualities with great elan.
 For example, 1964’s “Train to the Future” juxtaposes stories that suggest that turbulent decade’s hectic pace of change, Kate (Robu) singing “my husband” through a mid-century housewife’s perspective while her restless teen daughter Jane (polished singer and actor Lexye Collins) bleats “I gotta lose my mom.”
 The piece appeals musically while nimbly dispensing exposition.

 Joey’s second solo, “Look Up” and the ensemble piece “Trust Life,” again led by Katherine, were also strong works both as songs and in performance.
-Along with “Side by Side,” “Train to the Future,” and “A Mixed Connection,” the other standout song was “Stuck,” a hip-hop number by a passenger with the pun-ish name of MC Trax (joyfully performed by a charming Jyavon Hill) who is in love with another rider but too shy to approach her.
+Along with “Side by Side,” “Train to the Future,” and “A Missed Connection,” the other standout song was “Stuck,” a hip-hop number by a passenger with the pun-ish name of MC Trax (joyfully performed by a charming Jyavon Hill) who is in love with another rider but too shy to approach her.
 Along with his fine singing, he danced easily, engaging the other riders in his story.

 And speaking of dancing.
 Most outstanding among the production’s many stand-out elements was Kyle Pleasant’s superb staging and choreography.
 The 20 (!) people on the small stage performed simple but highly theatrical moves mirroring the style and meaning of each number in lock-step precision and with seeming ease.
 These included but were not limited to dancing, but particularly effective was the use of the chairs that comprised the entire set, which were lifted, moved, and placed in fluidly shifting groupings to reflect different cars in different eras.
 This business of making something become something else because a scarf is removed or the lighting shifts or a chair is moved in an interesting way — this is the thing that no other medium can do, that is, in fact, one might argue, the raison d’etre of theatre.